iislam99/P5-Wordle-Backend/README.md

 ## Project 5 - Dependency Changes
 1. change /start/ in redis_connect.py to take in a username and return the status, user_id, game_id.
 It will also return the guesses made if the game is in progress

-2. change /get_game/ in redis_connect.py to take in a UUID as user_id instead of the old user_id, This method now returns a status for if the user_id is invalid, the game_id is invalid, or if both are valid.
+2. change /get_game/ in redis_connect.py to take in a UUID as user_id instead of the old user_id.
+This method now returns a status for if the user_id is invalid, the game_id is invalid, or if both are valid.
 If both are valid, the endpoint still gives the current guesses and remainig guesses.
+It is also now a POST request instead of GET.

 3. change /make_guess/ in redis_connect.py to take in a UUID as user_id instead of the old user_id